快猫短视频

 Why do people who smoke have “smoker’s cough?”

-The early morning cough common among people who smoke happens for many reasons.
-Normally, tiny hair-like structures (called cilia) in the airways help sweep harmful material out of the lungs.
+Normally, tiny hair-like structures in the airways (called cilia) help sweep harmful material out of the lungs.
 But tobacco smoke slows this sweeping action, so some of the mucus and particles in the smoke stay in the lungs and airways.
-While the person sleeps (and doesn’t smoke), some cilia recover and start working again.
-After waking up, the person coughs because the lungs are trying to clear away the irritants and mucus that built up from the day before.
+While a person sleeps (and doesn’t smoke), some cilia recover and start working again.
+After waking up, the person coughs because their lungs are trying to clear away the irritants and mucus that built up from the day before.

-So-called “smoker’s cough” can be an early sign of COPD.
+“Smoker’s cough” can be an early sign of COPD.

 How smoking tobacco affects your heart and blood vessels